PaulineLawrey/web-framework/docs/jcu/introduction.md

 * Interactive page templates

-No two web applications are identical and how an application owner or vendor themes an app will also.
+No two web applications are identical and how an application owner or vendor themes an application will also vary.
 Bootstrap was selected as the base for this project as its ubiquitous nature means that software products and vendors are likely to already have a theming story involving Bootstrap, if they don't already use Bootstrap by default.